Things that I'm currently not okay with.......

 Give FOUR reasons why you remain in education in today's rough culture.

 1. Because every child deserves access to quality music education.
 Every child deserves to know the beauty and wonder of music.
-Every child deserves to know how music can change their world.
+Every child deserves to know how music can change their world.2.
+Because every child needs to know that they have a champion.
+Because they need to know that some one loves them, even if I might be the only person that tells them.

 3. I love singing and I love showing kiddos how to do it.